kriszyp/xstyle/README.md

 		transition=?prefix: color 0.5s;
 	}

-However, shimming is only the beginning of what we can do with xstyle...
+However, shimming is only the beginning of what we can do with xstyle.
+We can also create new definitions with custom behavior implemented in JavaScript module, which can in turn create other custom rules or affect interaction with the DOM.
+This is done by using the module function:

+	my-custom-property = module('my/module');

+We look at how how to implement a module in more detail later.

-## Variables
+## Rule Definitions

-Properties can be used as variables that can be referenced from other properties in CSS stylesheets.
-For many, this concept may be very familiar from CSS preprocessors, and the recent addition in modern browsers according to the W3C specification.
-To create a variable property, we define our property by assigning it 'var'.
-For example, we could create a variable:

-	highlightColor=var: blue;

-To reference the variable and use the value in another property, xstyle uses the standard W3C syntax, referencing the variable with a var(variable-name) syntax:
+We can also create a new definitions as composition of other properties, like a rule declaration.
+Such definitions can be used as properties or they can be referred to like elements in element generation (see below).
+For example, we could create a new definition based on absolute positioning:

-	.highlight {
+	absolutely = {
-		background-color: var(highlightColor);
+		top: 50px;
+		left: 50px;
+		position: absolute;
 	}

-A variable can be declared at the top level, as well inside rules.
-A variable can referenced that is within the current rule or any parent rule (see nested rules) including the top level.

-This functionality is implemented but only lightly tested.

-## Extending Rules

-With xstyle, you can define that a CSS rule "extends" another rule, thus inheriting all the properties and behavior from another rule.
-To extend another rule, start the rule text with an <code>extends()</code> call, providing the base rule as the parameter:
+We could then style a class, using our new definition, simply by including the definition in the rule:

-	.base-rule {
+	.my-class {
-		color: red;
-		background-color: blue;
+		absolutely;
 	}

+We can also override properties from our definition:

+	.my-class {
+		absolutely;
+		top: 60px;
+	}

+But, we can do this shorthand, by putting values directly in the "absolutely" property.
+The values are then assigned to the composite properties in order of declaration.
+For example:

+	.my-class {
+		absolutely: 60px 70px;
+	}

+Would be the same as:

-	.sub-rule {
+	.my-class {
-		extends(.base-rule); /* all the properties from base-rule will be inherited */ }

-The rule that is extending can define its properties that override the rules inherited from the base rule, for example:
+		absolutely;
+		top: 60px;
+		bottom: 70px;
+	}

+We can use the rule-based definitions within our rule definitions to effectively extend
+definitions:

-	.sub-rule {
+	absolutely-green = {
-		extends(.base-rule);
-		color: yellow; /* color is yellow, but we have inherited background-color of blue */ }
+		absolutely;
+		background-color: green;
+	}

-This functionality is mostly implemented but only lightly tested, and may not be complete.
+(this functionality is not fully implemented)

 ## Element Generation

 With xstyle, you can declare the creation of elements within rules, allowing for the creation of complex presentation components without abusing HTML for presentation.
-This not only simplifies the creation and composition of UI components, it helps to keep cleaner semantics in HTML.
+This not only simplifies the creation and composition of UI components, it helps to keep cleaner semantics in HTML, and provides better encapsulation.

 To create an element, we use the => operator, followed a selector designating the tag of the element to create along with class names, id, and attributes to assign to the element.